 - If you stop paying premiums before the end of your plan, your cover will end 30 days after your missed payment

-- The policy won’t pay out in some circumstances eg if you don’t truthfully give us all the information we ask for
+- The policy won’t pay out in some circumstances eg if you don’t truthfully give Legal & General all the information they ask for

 If you need more information, please read the Policy Summary.

 † The £70 worth of Nectar Points offer is an introductory offer available to customers who purchase direct from website or by phone a new Life Insurance plan, Decreasing Life Insurance plan (with or without Critical Illness) or Over 50s life insurance plan from 16th February 2017.
 14,000 Nectar points, the equivalent of £70, will be credited to your Nectar account after you have paid five months’ premiums, as long as your plan is still in force and no premiums are outstanding.
 Your points will appear in your Nectar account within 60 days after you have paid five months’ premiums.